 Intestinal anthrax is caught by the eating animals which had anthrax and results in severe disease which can cause death.
 This is found in some parts of the world where the value of an animal dying unexpectedly outweighs any fears of catching anthrax.

 Cutaneous (skin) anthrax can be cured with antibiotics.
 The risk of death is higher when anthrax is caught by breathing in (inhalation anthrax) or eating (intestinal).
 Noticing the symptoms early and starting treatment early makes it more likely the treatment will be successful.

 Anthrax does not usually spread (move) between people.
 It is NOT normally contagious.
 You cannot catch anthrax from another person the way you might catch a cold or the flu.
 A very small number of people have caught anthrax from the skin of someone who had cutaneous (skin) anthrax.

 There is a vaccine against anthrax, but it is not normally available to the general public.
 It is not normally recommended for those at slight or occasional risk and isn’t of value in the short term.

 I make drums – what can I do to protect myself?

 - Use disposable gloves when handling hides and cover all cuts, abrasions or broken skin with waterproof dressing.
-Avoid hand to mouth/eye contact.

 - Wear a disposable face mask of FFP3 standard.
-Such a mask must be fitted properly to the face in order to provide the desired protection (instructions as per manufacturer's guidance)
+Such a mask must be fitted properly to the face in order to provide the desired protection (instructions per manufacturer's guidance)